 • Choose the right partner

-Set a purposeful foundation.
+- What do you want to recognize?
 Think about what you want to recognize, and why.
 Start by identifying your organization’s purpose, values, and what’s most important to you.
 What behaviors and accomplishments best align with your values and further your organization’s purpose?

-Incorporate both manager and peer-to-peer recognition.
+- Incorporate both manager and peer to peer recognition.
 Receiving recognition from both leaders and peers is meaningful to an employee, and the very act of giving recognition can impact engagement, retention, and culture for those who give.

+- Put recognition in the flow of work.
 Think about the tools you want to use: the type of technology, mobile tools, offline tools, etc. Put recognition tools in apps and sites your employees are already using for work, so they don’t have to leave the flow of work to give and receive recognition.

+- Match awards to accomplishments.
 What awards do you want to have available?
 Beware of recognition programs with a one-size-fits-all strategy (for example, gift card only programs, cash only programs, etc.), as not all employees have the same wants and needs.

+- Create purposeful, meaningful, personal experiences.
 Don’t forget about the personal experience, which can be just as important as the award itself.
 You’ll want to encourage leaders and peers to create recognition moments for recipients, with a highly personal and genuine presentation that can include peers.

+Educate the why and how.
 Ongoing communication and reminders about your program will ensure all employees are aware of the tools available, understand the importance of recognition, and know how to give.
 Leadership training should teach leaders why recognition is important, and how to give recognition in a meaningful way.
 Encourage leaders to use storytelling to reinforce your organization’s purpose and align employees’ work to that purpose.

 The most important aspect of a recognition program is senior leadership buy-in and commitment.
 Your program will not succeed if executives are not bought into the importance of recognition, encourage your people to recognize, and role model how recognition is done.
 You won’t be able to secure the needed budget and resources for recognition, and your program will become another HR perk instead of a culture-building initiative.

 Calculate your return on investment (ROI).
-By showing senior leaders the ROI of your recognition efforts, you’ll earn their continued commitment and investment.
+By showing senior leaders the ROI of your employee recognition efforts, you’ll earn their continued commitment and investment.
 Look at who is giving and receiving recognition, how recognition is impacting culture and engagement, and the impact of recognition on business metrics like retention, customer service, quality, and sales.

 · Budget constraints

 · Employees have low perceived value

 · Recognition has a lower priority than other business initiatives and is not aligned to main business and workforce priorities

 · No ongoing communication or reminders of the program

 · No measurement or calculated ROI